woodrow-t/backend/README.md

 1. Fork and Clone this repo
 1. Fulfill the listed requirements.
-1. Post an issue on this repository with links to your repo(s).
+1. Create a Pull request on this repository with links to your repo(s).

 Unlike most labs, for this one you will submit your work by **making a pull request**.
 If a pull request has not been performed up until now then the instructor will walk the class through performing one at the completion of this readme.